dougrathbone/google-photos-backup/docs/project-guide.md

 * **Authentication:**
     * Must use OAuth 2.0 to authenticate with the Google Photos API.
-    * Requires a mechanism for the user to grant initial permission (likely involving copying/pasting an auth code or URL).
+    * Requires a mechanism for the user to grant initial permission: the application will print an authorization URL to the console.
+The user must visit this URL in a browser, grant permission, and then paste the resulting authorization code back into the application when prompted.
-    * Credentials (tokens) must be stored securely.
+    * Credentials (OAuth tokens) must be stored securely (e.g., in the file specified by `stateFilePath` with restricted permissions).
 * **Configuration (`config.json`):**
     * Must read configuration from a `config.json` file.
     * Minimum configurable parameters: